What Supplements Should I Take?

 That being said, supplementation can also be beneficial despite not actually showing symptoms or low levels.
 “Electrolytes and other vitamins and minerals like magnesium can bring plenty of benefits and enhance your current wellbeing,” she adds.

-The biggest one here is vitamin D. “ It’s government (and NHS-approved) advice that everyone in the UK should supplement this - particularly from October to March,” says Dr Frankie.
+The biggest one here is vitamin D supplements. “ It’s government (and NHS-approved) advice that everyone in the UK should supplement this - particularly from October to March,” says Dr Frankie.
 This is because we cannot make enough vitamin D from the direct sunlight available to us in the UK during these months.
 So how much do you need?
 The recommended amount is 10 micrograms (mcg) per day.

 “The National Diet and Nutrition Survey also reported that adults in the UK aren’t meeting the daily requirements of key vitamins and minerals so another good all-round is a quality multivitamin” adds Rhian.
 Look for one which is high in B vitamins, copper, iron, zinc and selenium.